Hannah Tamaki: Justice of the Peace

-In December 2019, the New Zealand Government appointed Tamaki as a Justice of the Peace.
+In December 2019, the Labour Party-led New Zealand Government, appointed Tamaki as a Justice of the Peace.
 The-then National Party leader and Leader of the Opposition Simon Bridges described the Government's decision as "bizzare".

 Dancing with the Stars, 2020

 On 23 February 2020, The New Zealand Herald reported that Hannah Tamaki was tipped to join the dancing television show Dancing with the Stars.
 After a major backlash online, MediaWorks New Zealand confirmed that Tamaki would no longer be joining the series.